mschauer/CausalInference.jl/docs/src/index.md

 ![Example output of PC algorithm](https://raw.githubusercontent.com/mschauer/CausalInference.jl/master/assets/pc_graph_linear.png)

 The first thing that stands out in this plot is that only some edges have arrow marks, while others don't.
 For example, the edge going from `v` to `z` is pointing from `v` to `z`, indicating that that `v` influences `z` and not the other way around.
 On the other hand, the edge going from `x` to `w` has no arrows on either end, meaning that the direction of causal influence has not been identified and is in fact not identifiable based on the available data alone.
-Both causal directions, `x` influencing `w` and `w` influencing `x`, are compatible with the observed data.
+Both causal directions, `x` influencing `v` and `v` influencing `x`, are compatible with the observed data.
 We can illustrate this directly by switching the direction of influence in the data generating process used above and running the PC algorithm for this new data set:

 ```Julia
 # Generate some additional sample data with different causal relationships